electricallen/nextcloud-ansible/README.md

 * A server capable of running Ubuntu either as a VM or directly (16 GB storage, 1 GB RAM) - the Ansible target node
 * A domain name
 * A router capable of port forwarding, DDNS, and split DNS override (I reccomend pfSense)
 * A computer to be used as an Ansible Control node.
-This must be linux, I use WSL on an windows 10 machine
+This must be linux, I use WSL on a windows 10 machine

 ## How to Use